benswift/benswift.github.io/index.md

 satisfying place, especially for people who don't fit the traditional picture of a "computer scientist".

-If you'd like to get in touch---and please do!---the best options are [twitter](https://twitter.com/benswift) (DMs open) or emailing me at
+If you'd like to get in touch---and please do!---you can email me at
 <mailto:ben.swift@anu.edu.au>.